Test Development in collaboration with:

 Marissa Seligman, PharmD, CCMEP, re-elected to a 2-year term as Secretary, beginning January 1, 2010.
 Dr. Seligman is Chief, Clinical and Regulatory Affairs; Compliance Officer; and Senior Vice President for Pri-Med Institute, a division of M|C Communications, in Boston, Massachusetts.
 She is responsible for the corporate compliance program and oversees Pri-Med Institute, the accredited provider division of the company.
 Dr. Seligman is a founder of NC-CME.

 Laird R. Kelly, CCMEP, re-elected to a 2-year term as Treasurer, beginning January 1, 2010.
-Mr. Kelly is President and Founder of RSi Communications, a publisher of medical education materials and activities based in Englewood Cliffs, New Jersey.
-RSi was founded in 1976 to explore how portable computers and the Advanced Research Projects Agency Network could be used to make CME-certified programs that were available on the mainframes of major medical schools also available to practicing physicians throughout the country.
+Mr. Kelly is President and Founder of Rsi Communications, a publisher of medical education materials and activities based in Englewood Cliffs, New Jersey.
+Rsi was founded in 1976 to explore how portable computers and the Advanced Research Projects Agency Network could be used to make CME-certified programs that were available on the mainframes of major medical schools also available to practicing physicians throughout the country.

 Mr. Kelly was the producer of the first commercially produced nationally certified CME activity.
 In addition, he and his staff invented the computer-controlled, wired audience response system in 1978, ushering in the now-commonplace method of reinforcing learning that is used to conduct on-the-spot needs analysis as part of educational presentations.
 He has produced educational programs in nearly every medium, from national television broadcasts shown in movie theaters, to educational games for physicians using playing cards.
 Mr. Kelly is a Founder of NC-CME and serves on the Marketing Committee.